andrealmar/crystal-book/syntax_and_semantics/generics.md

 # Generics

-Generics allow you to parameterize a type based on other type.
+Generics allow to parameterize a type based on other type.
 Consider a Box type:

 ```crystal
 class MyBox(T)